 Investigating the role of defective ribosomal products in influenza induced immune responses

 CD8+ T cells eliminate virus infected cells by recognizing small portions of viral proteins, known as peptides, displayed by surface MHC class I molecules.
 The source of these important peptides remains highly controversial as the rapid presentation of viral peptides often contrasts starkly with the high stability of their source proteins.
-This has led to the Defective Ribosomal Products (DRiPs) hypothesis of antigen presentation, which posits that errors in transcription, translation and post-translational protein maturation result in synthesis of rapidly degraded peptides that are exploited for immunosurveillance.
-Although the contribution of translational errors to viral peptide generation has been determined in model systems, the relative contributions of mis-translation to the induction of natural anti-viral TCD8+responses is still uncertain.
+This has led to the DRiPs (Defective Ribosomal Products) hypothesis of antigen presentation, which posits that errors in transcription, translation and post-translational protein maturation result in synthesis of rapidly degraded peptides that are exploited for immunosurveillance.
+In particular, although the contribution of translational errors to viral peptide generation has been determined in model systems, the relative contributions of mis-translation to the induction of natural anti-viral TCD8+ responses is still uncertain.